 Based on the novel by the Michael McDowell who wrote Beetlejuice, Tales From The Darkside: The Movie, The Nightmare Before Christmas, and Thinner.
 I started to let my guard down.
 A man who has written these four films wouldn't let me down if he were writing a dark southern horror film about a vengeful ghost who is haunting the person who killed it.
 I started to trust in this movie a bit more and wasn't so worried about who financed or released it.
 I hoped for something at least good.

-The movie could have used a bigger budget for the visuals on display.
-With heads being ripped off by hand and ghosts bursting out the ground with snake-like bodies and Beetlejuice looking heads.
-I think they've gone the CGI route and not having the budget for great effects, a lot of the stuff on display here is really cheesy and poorly done.
-I think had they used practical effects, it would have been better than what they went with here.
+The movie could have used a bigger budget for all of the visuals on display here.
+With heads being ripped off by hand and ghosts bursting out the ground with a snake-like body and Beetlejuice looking head.
+I think they've gone the CGI route and not having the budget for great visual effects, a lot of the effects on display here are really silly and poorly done.
+I think had they used practical effects, it would have looked better than what they went with here.
 CGI really does kill a lot of the scenes in this film.

-Lastly, we come to the acting in the film.
-I wasn't expecting such a well-known cast going into this movie.
-Josh Stewart is playing against type from his Collector films and is the bad guy.
+Lastly, we come to the acting in the movie.
+I wasn't expecting such a well-known cast going into this one.
+Josh Stewart is playing against type from his Collector films and is the villain here.
 I enjoyed his descent into madness.
-Candy Clark is emotionally distraught and never lets up.
+Candy Clark is very emotionally distraught and never lets up.
 Her performance is filled with sorrow.
 Christopher Lloyd is sadly underused.
 Frank Whaley is decent as the town sheriff.
 Anyone hoping for a decent Tommy Wiseau cameo, don't expect much, it's a blink and miss it role.

 DEATH TOLL: 5